The obesity epidemic is a hot topic in the news, particularly since the number of morbidly obese people is on the rise.

-Although obesity, especially in children, is a serious health problem, at the other end of the spectrum, are those who have adopted a near-starvation lifestyle due to a serious disorder known as anorexia nervosa.
+Although obesity, especially in children, is a serious health problem, at the other end of the spectrum, are those who have adopted a near-starvation lifestyle due to a life-threatening disorder known as anorexia nervosa.

 Anorexia nervosa is characterized by a distorted body image that results in self-starvation and can lead to serious health issues and even death.